fanoush/ds-d6/espruino/README.md

-Build of Espruino with DS-D6 board.
+Build of Espruino for DS-D6

 See DFU folder for installation packages.